qsymmachus/resume/resume.md

 ##### Software Engineer, New Avenue Inc, 2014/04 – 2015/04
 * Developed the core features of a project management platform for home construction.
 * Designed and implemented RESTful APIs and ETL processes for managing client data.
 * Led A/B marketing experiments that tripled our conversion rate.
+At a small startup, you wear a lot of hats.

 #### Education